ColinGrime/Tweaky/README.md

 * `crops-harvest` - Right-click crops with a hoe to harvest them.
 * `crops-protection` - Prevents the trampling of crops.
 * `death-notify` - Notifies the dying player where they died.
-* `double-doors` - Allows the opening of double doors with 1 click.
+* `doors-double` - Allows the opening of double doors with 1 click.
 * `doors-iron` - Allows you to open iron doors with your hand.
 * `drops-magnet` - Breaking blocks nearby will cause their item drops to go towards the player a little.
 * `enchanting-lapis` - Lapis stays in the lapis slot in enchanting tables when you close it.